The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Avoid These Mistakes

 Another frequently encountered issue is the lack of clarity in client expectations regarding the product.
-Sales teams might effectively sell the product by highlighting its benefits, but if they fail to align these benefits with the client’s actual requirements and the practical uses of the product, the Customer Success team may struggle to reinforce these benefits effectively.
+Sales teams might effectively sell the product by highlighting its benefits, but if they fail to align these benefits with the client’s actual requirements and the practical uses of the product, the other Customer Success team members may struggle to reinforce these benefits effectively.
 This can lead to confusion and dissatisfaction on the client’s part, as their expectations may not match the reality of the product use (Insightify) (HubSpot Arrows).

 To navigate these pitfalls, fostering a culture of collaboration and establishing clear communication protocols is crucial.
 Aligning product expectations with client